 Currently, all inter-bank transactions are executed via the Maldives Real Time Gross Settlement (MRTGS) system and the Automated Clearing House (ACH) system, which are both operated by the Maldives Monetary Authority.
 The MRTGS system processes and settles urgent, high value inter-bank transactions, and is based on the SWIFT messaging standard.
 Meanwhile, the ACH system is a session-based clearing system for low-value batch transactions consisting of three components, namely, direct credits, direct debits, cheque imaging and truncation.
 However, only the direct credit, cheque imaging and truncation components of the ACH system are currently in operation.

-Currently, the participants of the MRTGS and ACH systems are the banks operating in the Maldives, and the services are only available through them during banking hours, and mostly by visiting the banks in person.
-However, as these systems are not fully integrated with some of the participating banks’ internal core banking systems, straight-through processing has still not been achieved, which leads to inefficiencies and delays even with the MRTGS system.
+At present, the participants of the MRTGS and ACH systems are the banks operating in the Maldives.
+These services are only available through them during banking hours, mostly by visiting the banks in person.
+Further, as these systems are not fully integrated with some of the participating banks’ internal core banking systems, straight-through processing has not been achieved, leading to inefficiencies and delays.